-This command validates the following points:
+The command validates the following points:

 - The agent can reach the AM server(s) configured in AM Connection URL. - Critical bootstrap properties are set.
-For more information, see Configuration location. - TLS/SSL libraries are available and that SSL configuration properties are set, if the agent is configured for SSL communication. - The agent can log in to AM to fetch the agent profile. - The system has enough RAM and shared memory. - The agent can log in to AM with the provided user and password credentials. - The agent can decrypt the agent profile password using the encryption key in the agent.conf file. - WebSocket connections are available between the agent and AM. - The core init and shutdown agent sequences are working as expected.
-This validation requires the --Vi flag. - (IIS agent only) IIS is configured for running application pools in Integrated mode.
+Learn more from Agent configuration. - For SSL communication, TLS/SSL libraries are available and SSL configuration properties are set. - The system has enough RAM and shared memory.

+- The agent can log in to AM with the provided credentials and fetch the agent profile. - The agent can decrypt the agent profile password by using the Agent Profile Password Encryption Key provided in agent-key.conf. - WebSocket connections are available between the agent and AM. - The core init and shutdown agent sequences are working as expected.
+This validation requires the --Vi flag. - (IIS and ISAPI agent only) The agent is configured to run application pools in Integrated mode. - When Server Certificate Trust is set to true to trust all certificates, the validator issues a warning to set the property to false in production environments.

-- To prevent service outage or an unresponsive agent, run the command only when the agent instance is not actively protecting a website. - On Unix, run the command as the same user or group that runs the web server.
+- To prevent service outage or an unresponsive agent, run the command only when the agent instance isn't actively protecting a website. - On Unix, run the command as the same user or group that runs the web server.
 For example, to use the Apache HTTP Server daemon user: